waqaxyaseen/Supermarket-Checkout-System/README.md

 mvn exec:java -Dexec.mainClass="SupermarketCheckoutSystem"
 ```
 ### **Input Items**
-1. Enter SKUs (e.g., A, B, C) one at a time.
+1. Enter SKUs A, B, C or D (capital only) one at a time.
-2. Type total to calculate and display the final total price.
+2. Type End/end to calculate and display the final total price.

 ### **Output**
 ![Supermarket Checkout Screenshot](Screenshot/img.png)